Alphonse Mellot - Côtes Charité Les Pénitents Pinot Noir 2021

 Nose

-Crisp and sensual with a beautiful finish full of finesse and freshness.
+Crisp and sensual, with a lovely finish full of finesse and freshness

 Serve